 Error 1 The transmitter module has a strain gauge input and is in shunt calibration mode.
-An external module has placed the transmitter module in Shunt Calibration mode so rather than display a misleading reading this error is input.
-There may be open or short circuits.
-Rather than display a misleading
+An external module has placed the transmitter module in Shunt Calibration mode so rather than display a misleading reading this error is displayed instead.